dzld00/unsupervised-cov-sequence-dim-reduction/README.md

 link: https://arxiv.org/abs/1904.05449

-The propsed unsupervised dimension reduction method can bring a sequence of covariance matrices to arbitrary lower dimensions, while preserving the relevant distances between the original matrices as much as possible, and their covariance structures in the lower dimension.
+The propsed unsupervised dimension reduction method can bring a sequence of covariance matrices to arbitrary lower dimensions, while preserving the relevant distances between the original matrices as much as possible.
+The matrices in the resulted sequence in lower dimension have the symmetric and positive-definite structure preserved.

 # Prerequisities
 Pymanopt: package for optimization on manifolds.
 See https://pymanopt.github.io/ for details.